Unfold

 def userOrApiError[A](token: ApiToken)(logic: User => IO[Either[]]): IO[Either[ApiError, A]]

-For instance, we would extend the createNewAcl
+For instance, we would extend the createNewAcl route as follows:

 AclEndpoints.createNewAcl.toRoutes { case (apiToken, aclBinding) =>